How to become a Salesforce administrator: Top 5 Salesforce admin certifications from the airSlate Academy

 – Salesforce CRM Analyst, etc.

-On the topic of Salesforce admin salary, the numbers may vary.
-According to Indeed, the average base salary of a Salesforce administrator in the US is $79,918.
-For specialists with three to five years of experience, it’s $97,294.
-Glassdoor suggests $97,413 as an average base salary for a Salesforce admin.
-Payscale puts a Salesforce specialist’s salary range between $58,000 and $97,000 a year.
+On the topic of Salesforce administrator salary, the numbers may vary.
+According to Zippia, the average salary of a Salesforce administrator in the US is $86,565/year.
+For specialists with three to five years of experience, it’s $109,342/year.
+Glassdoor suggests $90,000 as an average salary for a Salesforce admin.
+ZipRecruiter puts a Salesforce specialist’s salary range between $39,000 and $147,000/year, with an average compensation of $95,910/year.
 Overall, the salary range may fluctuate depending on the level of work experience, as shown on the chart below:

 Top 3 Salesforce admin skills

-If you’re determined to pursue a career as a Salesforce admin, it’s worth understanding the essential skills required by the role.
+If you’re looking to establish yourself among Salesforce professionals, it’s worth understanding the essential skills required by the role.
 The list of top Salesforce skills includes and is not limited to the following:

-- The ability to analyze data, build reports, dashboards, and workflow rules.
-A Salesforce CRM analyst must understand the premises of workflow automation, data analytics, and management to streamline and accelerate team processes using Salesforce with their work.
+• The proven ability to analyze data, build reports, dashboards, and workflow rules.
+A Salesforce analyst must understand the premises of workflow automation, data analytics, and management to streamline and accelerate team processes using Salesforce technologies with their work.

-- Good communication skills to enable work across the company and help user adoption.
-Not only does the Salesforce admin need to be able to solve problems on their own but they must also communicate effectively with their team.
+• Good communication skills to enable work across the company and help user adoption.
+Not only does the Salesforce admin need to be able to solve problems on their own but they must also collaborate with cross-functional teams.
 Communication skills allow for a better understanding of an organization’s structure, how teams work, and which teams should have limited access to certain information.

 Salesforce admin tasks: The general rundown